Wolf warrior diplomacy: Shift in diplomatic style

-When Deng Xiaoping came to power following Mao Zedong's death in the late 1970s, he prescribed a foreign policy summed up with the Chinese idiom tāoguāng-yǎnghuì (韬光养晦 (to conceal one's light and cultivate in the dark)), and emphasized the avoidance of controversy and the use of cooperative rhetoric.
+When Deng Xiaoping came to power following Mao Zedong's death in the late 1970s, he prescribed a foreign policy that he summed up as tāoguāng-yǎnghuì (韬光养晦 (to conceal one's light and cultivate in the dark)), and emphasized the avoidance of controversy and the use of cooperative rhetoric.
 This idiom—which originally referred to biding one's time without revealing one's strength—encapsulated Deng's strategy to "observe calmly, secure our position, cope with affairs calmly, hide our capacities and bide our time, be good at maintaining a low profile, and never claim leadership."